2teez/rusty_tree/README.md

 I got this idea from the book `Beginning Perl` by `Curtis Poe`.
 Though I had being using Perl long before then.

-I had used the book in 2013,when Perl programming language was my go to languge for several of my work.
+I had used the book in 2013, when Perl programming language was my go to languge for several of my work.
 I still use Perl these days though.

 So I decided to use `@rust-lang` to achieve the same thing just for the fun of it.

+Another reason for this, was that on my win8.1 cli dos-like interface; (not `powershell`), I will love to use the `tree` command.

+This would be a bit impossible without installing the likes of `Cygwin`. so, I decided to write one.

 # Caveat